wonder-H/cloneLayout/README.md

-# cloneWebforPractice
+# Clone Web for Practice

 This project is about clone codding for practice.
-This project only has personal purpose to practice for front-end, web development
+This project only has personal purpose to practice for front-end, web development.
+Please contact me before use for personal or something else.

 <br>